mad9scientist/homelabsite/content/post/phy-vm-lxc-docker-wtf.md

-title = 'Docker in LXC in a VM on Actual Hardware - WTF' date = 2024-04-01T00:24:09-05:00 draft = true
+title = 'Docker in LXC in a VM on Actual Hardware - WTF' date = 2024-04-01T00:24:09-05:00 draft = true type = 'post'
 +++

-Ever did something to just see if it was possible?
+Have you ever do something, just to see if it was possible?

-Well that how did this happened.
-I asked the question no one asked,
+Well, that is how I ended up with this,

-> Could you run docker containers inside of an LXC container, thats an Virtual Machine in my XCP-ng Stack??
+> Could you run docker containers inside of an LXC container, thats an Virtual Machine??

 Well the short answer is; yes, yes you can.
-How to get there is a bit of chore, but it is doable.
+How to get there is a bit of a chore, but it is definetly doable.

-> Disclaimer: Don't do this in production, really do not do it.
+> Disclaimer: DO NOT, I repeat, DO NOT DO THIS IN PRODUCTION!

 So I'm going to glaze over the following steps, and focus only one getting to Docker to work in LXC (jump to section)